bonic14/bonic14/README.md

 ### Hi there 👋
+I’m passionate about IT, networking, and cybersecurity, and I’m eager to contribute to the deployment of modern technological infrastructures by leveraging data and ensuring system security.
+With solid skills in software development, data analysis, and network systems, I’m determined to grow within a dynamic team that develops innovative and impactful digital solutions.
+I’m continuously learning, motivated by challenges, and driven by the desire to make technology more secure, efficient, and accessible, i now wish to continue progressing and to specialize within a company.

 **I am a full-stack software developer/ i do Python-django-Reactjs-Nodejs-React Native and flutter**

 - 🔭 I’m currently at Schola Nova Paris.
+- 🔭 I’m currently working on IT support.
 - 🔭 I’m currently working on eCommerce Projects,Fintech Projects and Edutech Projects
 - 🌱 I’m currently learning Ruby on Rails, NextJS and PostgreSQL
 - 🌱 I’m currently learning SaaS Business model & metric